remithomas/expressjs-api-starter-project/README.md

 A _starter project_ is a basic project with some vital features:

-- database access
+- Database access
-- user connexion
+- User connexion
+- Docker ready

 More informations on [Usefulness API](https://github.com/remithomas/usefulness-apis) project.